 Nar Phu Valley Trekking | 19 Days

-Nar Phu Valley Trekking leads you to cross over two scenic high passes, Kang-La (5,320 m) & Thorang-La Pass (5,416 m), with an ever-exciting time on this high-altitude adventure facing an incredible panorama of mountains that has never been seen in other areas of the Himalayas.
-The walk follows from warm areas towards the cooler zone of the alpine climate and then climbs towards the high Nar Phu villages, exploring lovely places with a tour of its old Buddhist monasteries, and then heads to cross over the high Kang-La pass to reach the main Annapurna trail at Manang village.
-From Manang, the walk continues towards the high Thorang-La pass above 5,416 m, the highest point of the adventure, and then heads towards the world's deepest gorge of the Kaligandaki River.
+The Nar Phu Valley Trekking, or Annapurna View Trek, is one of the most popular trekking packages & hiking trips in Nepal, and the Nepal Trekking Package leads you to a wonderful adventure in the high and scenic Manang Valley, where the walk leads into hidden areas on the least visited and explored route by the main flow of other trekkers and adventurers, and it is truly the best trekking adventure out of this world The trek is in the beautiful and scenic area around remote, isolated areas of the upper Manang Valley, where Nar Phu villages are located in the north of Annapurna and close to Damodar Himal The most popular best trekking in Nepal is the Nar Phu Valley Trek route.
+Fascinating experiences in Nepal, an incredible panorama of mountain views, which leads you to cross over two scenic high passes, Kang-La (5,320 m) & Thorong-La Pass (5,416 m), with an ever-exciting time on this high-altitude adventure and an incredible panorama of mountain views, and the hike follows from warm areas towards the cooler zone of the alpine climate and then climbs towards the high Nar Phu villages, exploring lovely places with a tour of its old Buddhist monasteries, and then heads to cross over the high Kang-La pass to reach the main Annapurna trail at Manang village, and from Manang, the walk continues towards the high Thorong-La pass above 5,416 m, the highest point of the adventure and then heads towards the world's deepest gorge of the Kaligandaki River.

 Trip Highlights